Field redefinition invariant Lagrange multiplier formalism with gauge symmetries: Introduction

 \section{Introduction}

 When one quantizes gauge theories such as electrodynamics, Yang-Mills (YM) theory, and the Einstein-Hilbert (EH) theory of gravity, special care must be taken to cancel quantum effects that arise from unphysical gauge fields.
 Special ``ghost'' fields have been found that perform this function \cite{Faddeev:1967fc, DeWitt:1967ub, Mandelstam:1968hz}.
 Even after these ghost fields have been introduced, the resulting effective action gives rise to divergent quantum effects that are removed through renormalizing the quantities that characterize the classical theory.
-This program works well in electrodynamics \cite{Dyson:1949bp} and YM theory \cite{tHooft:1971akt, tHooft:1971qjg}, with the EH action these divergences vanish on mass-shell at one loop order, but do not disappear at two loop order when the equation of motion are satisfied \cite{Goroff:1985th, vandeVen:1991gw}.
+This program works well in electrodynamics \cite{Dyson:1949bp} and YM theory \cite{tHooft:1971akt, tHooft:1971qjg}.
+With the EH action these divergences vanish on mass-shell at one loop order, but do not disappear at two loop order when the equation of motion are satisfied \cite{Goroff:1985th, vandeVen:1991gw}.

 Many different approaches, such as supergravity \cite{freedman:2012}, string theory \cite{west:2012}, loop gravity \cite{Rovelli:1997yv}, and asymptotic safety \cite{Bednyakov:2023fmc}, have been proposed to cure this problem with quantum gravity.
 Perhaps the simplest approach is to introduce a Lagrange multiplier field that ensures that classical equation of motion for the gravitational field is satisfied \cite{Brandt:2018lbe, Brandt:2019ymg} as then all radiative effects beyond one-loop order are absent \cite{McKeon:1992rq} with the remaining one-loop effects being twice these one-loop effects coming from the usual quantization procedure.
 This approach can be applied consistently to gauge theories coupled to matter \cite{Brandt:2021qgh} or in first order form \cite{Brandt:2020gms}.
 In Ref. \cite{Brandt:2021nev}, the thermal effects on gauge theory supplemented with Lagrange multiplier fields were investigated.
+Another example of a field theory in which a Lagrange Multiplier field is used to impose a constraint and is involved in radiative corrections is provided by Ref. \cite{Alvarez:2023kuw}.

 A significant improvement on this approach involves the introduction of a functional determinant into the measure of the path integral that has the effect of rendering the path integral invariant under a field redefinition.
 It also results in the quantum effects in this approach being exactly equal to the one-loop effects normally encountered.
 (The factor of two mentioned above that occurs when only using a Lagrange multiplier field no longer arises when this functional determinant also is introduced.) \cite{Brandt:2022kjo}